-Staff provided the local YouthBuild programs with letters regarding possible employment opportunities with Rolar Property Services, Inc. Rolar was awarded a CDBG-funded contract for improvements to Lockman Park.
+Staff provided the local YouthBuild programs with letters regarding possible employment opportunities with Rolar Property Services, Inc. on CDBG-funded improvements to Lockman Park and JSS - Macomb, Inc. Rolar on CDBG-funded improvements to Clawson Park.
 SER Metro-Detroit responded and directly reached out to Rolar.
 Additionally, both newspaper notices and online advertisements regarding the bidding opportunity referenced the following language: "Minority, female, and Section 3 contractors are specifically invited to bid on this Contract.
 The city also requests general contractors to use minority, female, and Section 3 residents and subcontractors whenever possible."